amplitude/amplitude-docs/content/collections/account-management/scim-provision.md

 Additionally, there can sometimes be issues when authenticating an identity provider's application with Amplitude's SCIM API.
 For example, this can happen when testing the SCIM connection within Okta.
 In these instances, try this procedure:

-1. In your *Access and SSO Settings* tab, ensure that SCIM is enabled (remember to save the configuration if this needs to be enabled!)
+1. In your *Access and SSO Settings* tab, ensure that SCIM is enabled (remember to save the configuration if this needs to be enabled!).
-2. Click *Regenerate SCIM Key* and confirm the key regeneration (as discussed earlier, this will immediately invalidate the old key)
+2. Click *Regenerate SCIM Key* and confirm the key regeneration (as discussed earlier, this will immediately invalidate the old key).
-3. Copy the new key value and retest the configuration (see our [technical guide](https://developers.amplitude.com/docs/scim-api) if you'd like to construct your own requests outside of a provider's integration)
+3. Copy the new key value and retest the configuration (see our [technical guide](https://developers.amplitude.com/docs/scim-api) if you'd like to construct your own requests outside of a provider's integration).